AdobeDocs/express-add-ons-docs/src/pages/guides/design/ux_guidelines/design_principles.md

 ## Bringing it all together

 By embracing these design principles, you'll build add-ons that integrate smoothly with Adobe Express and provide real value to users.
 Each concept works in harmony with the others; keep these guidelines in mind as you develop, and you'll create tools that are both effective and a pleasure to use.
-In the following pages of these guidelines, you'll find detailed recommendations, requirements, and best practices to help you apply these principles to your work.
+In the following pages, you'll find detailed recommendations, requirements, and best practices to help you apply these principles to your projects.

 TODO: add graphics (Spectrum icons?
 Where?)